TL;DR

 Here’s the formula for this computation:

-(appliance wattage × number of daily operating hours × 30 days in a month) ÷ 1,000= monthly kWh
+(appliance wattage x number of daily operating hours x 30 days in a month) / 1,000 = monthly kWh)

 - Get the appliance’s power consumption in watts (W).
-You can often find this information on a sticker or imprinted on its body.
+You can often find this information on a sticker, imprinted on its body, or on the new DOE Energy Label.

 - Identify its operating hours per day.
 Multiply this figure by the device’s wattage.